djalbat/xgl/README.md

 ;
 ```
 Jiggle's basic drawing primitive is a facet, essentially a triangle with a normal.
-The cuboid used above comprises twelve facets, two for each side.
+The cube above comprises twelve facets, two for each side.
 Masking can cause facets to be subdivided many times and should be used sparingly for that reason.
 Masking a cube just once with another cube results in around a hundred facets, for example:

 ![Masked cube facets](https://github.com/djalbat/Jiggle/blob/master/assets/masked_cube_facets.jpg)